K7MDL2/Spectrum_RA887x_Library/README.md

 This library was created for the SDR_RA887x SDR radio project based on a Teensy 4 CPU and SGTL5000 audio backpack card. https://github.com/K7MDL2/KEITHSDR

 This evolved under the KeithsSDR project as a hi-res alternative to the original simpler version still supported in that project.
-It has been transformed into a separate library but it is lacking examples and still has some opportunity to simplify some things like RA8875 vs Ra8876 display selection.
+It has been transformed into a separate library.
+Teh example program has nto been upadted yet for the expanded args list using in varios functions.
+Lots of opportunity to simplify some things like RA8875 vs Ra8876 display selection.

 Zoom is accomplished internally by selecting the FFT size (1024, 2048, 4096).
 Each FFT bin is mapped 1:1 to a display pixel.
 The RA8876 7" display used is 1024px wide, the RA8875 4.3" display used is 800px wide, minus a few px for borders.
 Pan slides a 1024px (or 800px) window over array of FFT data (4096bins for 4x zoom, 2048 for 2x zoom or 1024 for 1X zoom).